kruize/autotune/tests/README.md

 			[ --testcase ] : Testcase to run.
 Use testcase=help along with the testsuite name to list the supported testcases in that testsuite
 			[ -n ] : optional.
 Namespace to deploy autotune
 			[ --resultsdir ] : optional.
 Results directory location, by default it creates the results directory in current working directory
-			[ --hpo ] : optional.
-Specifying this option runs HPO tests in standalone mode without using the docker image for optuna]

 Note: If you want to run a particular testcase then it is mandatory to specify the testsuite